junejune1/Star-Wars-Fan/README.md

 For the further integration in this project:

+Testing Part: More test coverage and test cases will be added.

 Functional part:

 - Currently, the first element from the return array is displayed in the species, films, vehicles, and starships columns.
 We'll traverse all array elements and display them in the next integration.